11th Infantry Division (Bangladesh)

 The 11th Infantry Division (১১ পদাতিক ডিভিশন) is a formation of the Bangladesh Army based in Bogra Cantonment.

 History

-In February 1996, President of Bangladesh Abdur Rahman Biswas dismissed the General officer commanding the 11th Infantry Division G.H.
+11th Infantry Division was inaugurated on 29 March 1976 by then chief of army staff Lieutenant General Ziaur Rahman and appointed Major General Abu Zafar Chowdhury as first general officer commanding.
+It is the second infantry division of Bangladesh Army.
+Initially headquartered at Jahangirabad Cantonment, the division was composed of 26th Infantry Brigade, 111th Infantry Brigade and 11th Artillery Brigade.
+The headquarters shifted to Bogra Cantonment on 1978 under Major General Amzad Ahmed Chowdhury who also established the Bogra Cantonment Public School and College.
+The 93rd Armoured Brigade was initially installed on 14 January 1976 at Jahangirabad cantonment as an independent brigade formation before its assimilation to the 11th Infantry Division.
+It is the first mechanized brigade of Bangladesh army with units composed of 4th Horse Regiment, 4th East Bengal Regiment and 14th East Bengal Regiment.
+In February 1996, President of Bangladesh Abdur Rahman Biswas dismissed the general officer commanding the 11th Infantry Division G.H.
 Murshed Khan for insubordination and Brigadier General Hameedur Rehman of Bangladesh Rifles.
 Chief of Staff of Bangladesh Army, Lieutenant General Abu Saleh Mohammed Nasim, revolted against the order leading to the 1996 Bangladeshi coup d'état attempt.
-Troops from the 11th Infantry Division tried to march to Dhaka but failed due to Savar Cantonment, which remained loyal to the president, blocking Jamuna River crossing.
+Troops from the 11th Infantry Division tried to march to Dhaka but failed due to Savar Cantonment, which remained loyal to the president, blocking the Jamuna River crossing.

 The 11 Infantry Division organized a cultural program with ATN Bangla in February 2014.

-Major General Md Khaled Al-Mamun was appointed commander of the 11th Infantry Division on 18 August 2022.